Attleboro, MA Cost of Living: Housing and Economic Analysis

 Get Free QuotesFrequently Asked Questions

-The median home value in Attleboro is currently $409,100, while the Zillow Home Value Index indicates a current market figure of $523,555.
+The median home value is recorded at $409,100, while the Zillow Home Value Index (ZHVI) is $523,555.
+This $114,455 gap demonstrates that the current market value of homes in the city is significantly higher than historical assessments.